raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Special Effect Descriptions

 **Accidental Injury** : The defender deflects or twists an opponent's attack in such a way that the attacker fumbles, injuring themself.
 The attacker must roll damage against himself in a random Hit Location using the weapon used to strike.
-If unarmed, the attacker tears or breaks something internal, the damage roll ignoring any armourarmor.
+If unarmed, the attacker tears or breaks something internal, the damage roll ignoring any armor.

 **Arise** : Allows the defender to use a momentary opening to roll back up to their feet.

 **Bash** : The attacker deliberately bashes the opponent off balance.
 How far the defender totters back or sideward depends on the weapon being used.
-Shields knock an opponent back one metre for every 2 points of damage rolled (prior to any subtractions due to armourarmor, parries, and so forth), whereas bludgeoning weapons knock back one metre for every three points.
+Shields knock an opponent back one metre for every 2 points of damage rolled (prior to any subtractions due to armor, parries, and so forth), whereas bludgeoning weapons knock back one metre for every three points.
 Bashing works only on creatures up to twice the attacker's SIZ.
 If the recipient is forced backward into an obstacle, then they must make a Hard Athletics or Acrobatics skill roll to avoid falling or tripping over.
 For firearms, since Bash relies more on catching an opponent off balance, rather than throwing them backwards by pure force, it is perfectly reasonable for projectile ammunition to cause a target to stagger if it strikes an extremity.
 Energy weapons are less likely to inflict such an effect unless the physics of the beam result in some sort of surface explosion.

 **Bleed** : The attack cuts open a major blood vessel.
 If the blow overcomes Armor Points and injures the target, the defender must make an Opposed Roll of Endurance against the original attack roll.
 If the defender Fails, then they begin to bleed profusely.
 At the start of each Combat Round, the recipient loses one level of Fatigue, until they collapse and possibly die.
 Bleeding wounds can be staunched by passing a First Aid skill roll, but the recipient can no longer perform any strenuous or violent action without re-opening the wound.
 See Blood Loss, in the Game System section.
 For firearms, since most firearms produce very narrow wound paths, it is actually moremore difficult to nick or sever a major blood vessel than it is with a slicing or stabbing weapon.
 Due to this Bleed should be a Critical Success only – unless the gun is some sort of weird weaponry which fires shuriken, razor fléchettes, flattened force fields or some such exotic ammunition.

 **Blind Opponent** : On a Critical the defender briefly blinds his opponent by throwing sand, reflecting sunlight off his shield, or some other tactic that briefly interferes with the attacker's vision.
 The attacker must make an Opposed Roll of his Evade skill (or Weapon skill if using a shield) against the defender's original Parry roll.
 If the attacker Fails, they suffer a situational modifier of Hard or Formidable for the next 1d3 Turns, depending on the method of blinding.

-**Bypass armourarmor** : On a Critical the attacker finds a gap in the defender's natural or worn armourarmor.
-If the defender is wearing armourarmor above natural protection, then the attacker must decide which of the two is bypassed.
+**Bypass armor** : On a Critical the attacker finds a gap in the defender's natural or worn armor.
+If the defender is wearing armor above natural protection, then the attacker must decide which of the two is bypassed.
 This effect can be stacked to bypass both.
-For the purposes of this effect, physical protection gained from magic is considered as being worn armourarmor.
+For the purposes of this effect, physical protection gained from magic is considered as being worn armor.
 Although Bypass Armor can ostensibly be used with any sort of attack, some types of ammunition might either be prevented from accessing this effect (shot gun pellets due to their spread) or built into their base performance, granting it as a bonus special effect in addition to any others won (Teleportation rounds).
 Much depends on how the Game Master wishes to model the weapon.

 **Choose Location** : When using hand-to-hand melee weapons the attacker may freely select the location where the blow lands, as long as that location is normally within reach.
 If using Ranged Weapons Choose Location is a Critical Success only, unless the target is within Close Range and is either stationary or unaware of the attacker.
 For firearms, as per the default rules, Choose Location should be restricted to being a Critical Success only, unless the target is within close range and is either stationary or unaware of the impending attack.
 Telescopic scopes may extend this range.